neilcoles/docs/notes.md

 1. Oauth 2.0
 2. Signed URLs

-The first half of this document will give a general overview of the two solutions on offer which should be enough to decide which is most appropriate.
-The second half then gives detailed implementation details of each.
+The first half of this document will give a general overview of the two solutions on offer which should provide enough to decide on which option is most appropriate.
+The second half then gives detailed implementation details for each.

 ## Overview of Oauth 2.0 solution